-Lionel Pandolfo, Director- Lionel is an adjunct professor in climatology in the Department of Geography at the University of the Fraser Valley in Abbotsford.
+Lionel Pandolfo, Treasurer- Lionel is an adjunct professor in climatology in the Department of Geography at the University of the Fraser Valley in Abbotsford.

-Jenn Calado, Director- Jenn is a classroom teacher in the Langley School District.
+Jenn Calado, Secretary- Jenn is a classroom teacher in the Langley School District.

 Darlene Sherwin, Director- Darlene was director on the LEPS board when the society first came to be.
 She currently works in Aldergrove at an elementary school and is an active member of the Bertrand Creek Enhancement Society.